 Craps simulator FAQ

-Is this craps simulator a betting system?
+Is this craps simulator a full craps strategy tool?

 When should I stop using the simulator?